hunkeelin/webhookhandler/README.md

 ### Please edit /etc/genkins/genkins.conf ###
 - concur: The number of thread use.
 Set to the number of CPU for max performance
 - lockfile: the location of the lockfile
+- user: The user that is running any commands.
+Use genkins for default.
 - certpath: the webcert path
 - keypath: the webkey path
 - bindaddr: bind to the interface you want the service to run.
 If left blank it will bind to all interface